razigarbie1/testrepo2/README.md

-changed readme after changing pipeline
+changed readme after changing pipeline lets do a PR